5stars217/5stars217.github.io/_posts/2021-05-01-Ent_threat_hunting_typos_confusion.md

 This collection of advice is aimed to improve the detection of dependency confusion and typo-squatting attacks at enterprise, where response to such a thing can be tricky due to scale or fragmentation.

+##### Agenda
+Background
+The problem
+Additional problems
+Solutions
+Tips, tricks, tools for threat hunters and red teams

+#### background
 ##  Package repositories represent a reliable and scalable malware distribution channel.

-#### background
 On Feb 9, Alex Birsan released [this research](https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610).
 The research detailed how under certain circumstances, package managers will ‘helpfully’ fetch internal artifacts from public registries.
 Misconfigured or default package management proxies will also perform lookups to public repositories.
 It speaks to a growing problem and set of circumstances almost too long to list; including typosquatting, trojan packages, dependency injection,  package takeovers through lost/stolen credentials or social engineering  and attackers using public registries to stage or pull down tooling or infrastructure.